nnja/personal-website/README.md

 personal-website
 ================
-This is the code for my personal site.
+This is the code for my personal site, currently up at: http://emilyporta.com